SA0088/hakaya-backend/README.md

 - **Password Reset**: Add a complete password reset flow to allow users to recover their accounts. 🔐
 - **Pagination**: Implement pagination for experiences and reviews to handle large datasets more efficiently. 📄
 - **Search**: Enable a search feature to allow users to find experiences based on keywords, categories, or tags. 🔍
-- **Advanced Filtering**: Add filters for sorting experiences by date, likes, and categories to improve user experience. 🎨
+- **Advanced Filtering**:Add filters for sorting experiences by date, likes, and categories to improve user experience.🎨
 - **Admin Panel**: Build a custom admin panel for managing users, experiences, and reviews. 🖥️
 - **User Notifications**: Implement real-time notifications for actions like new reviews, experience updates, etc. 📲
 - **User Roles**: Add user roles (admin, moderator, user) with specific permissions to control access. 👥